opencog/opencog/opencog/persist/zmq/events/README.md

 That will allow you to compare throughput with the publisher enabled vs. disabled.

 March 18, 2014:

 Test system: i7-4930K 3.4GHz (12 core) w/ 32GB RAM

 Number of threads allocated to AtomSpace add operations: 2

 ###### Wall-clock time
 Time taken to build a graph of 2000 nodes fully connected by 3,998,000 bidirectional directed edges
 - Publisher disabled:  61 seconds (aggregate links/sec: 65541)
 - Publisher enabled:   47 seconds (aggregate links/sec: 85064)
-- Deprecated version: 175 seconds (aggregate links/sec: 22846)
+- Previous deprecated version: 175 seconds (aggregate links/sec: 22846)

 Time taken to load this Scheme file: https://github.com/opencog/test-datasets/blob/master/conceptnet/conceptnet4.scm
 - Publisher disabled:  23 seconds
 - Publisher enabled:   35 seconds
-- Deprecated version: 286 seconds
+- Previous deprecated version: 286 seconds

-For historical purposes, the performance of the previous version was also tested, and is labeled 'Deprecated version' in the results.
+For historical purposes, the performance of the previous version was also tested, and is labeled 'Previous deprecated version' in the results.

 Benchmark procedure:
 ```